cloudflare/wrangler-legacy/README.md

 ### Using `npm`:

-1. If you don't already have npm on your machine, install it using npm's recommended method: [a version manager](https://www.npmjs.com/get-npm).
+1. If you don't already have npm on your machine, install it using [npm's recommended method](https://www.npmjs.com/get-npm).

     If you have already installed npm with `brew` or `apt`, it is possible you will run into an `EACCES` error (related to how many system packagers install node) while installing wrangler.
 You can either uninstall that version of node and use the npm recommended install method, or use `cargo` instead.